Themask3d/TFSD/README.md

    This starts the frontend and attempts to connect it to the backend on port 9090.

-Certainly!
-Running your backend and frontend services using Docker Compose is a great way to streamline the process and manage both components together.
-Here’s a detailed explanation of how you can do this with your Docker Compose setup:

 ### Running Backend and Frontend with Docker Compose

 #### Build and Run with Docker Compose